taky-kongo/alx-low_level_programming/0x00-hello_world/README.md

 	* You are not allowed to use the function puts

+100-intel: This script generates the assembly code (Intel syntax) of a C code and save it in an output file.

+	* The C file name will be saved in the variable $CFILE.

+	* The output file should be named the same as the C file, but with the extension .s instead of .c

 	* Your program should return 0

 	* Your program should compile without warning when using the -Wall gcc option